Deviated Septum

 An injury to the nose – A wide array of accidents may lead to a nose injury and a deviated septum.
 An injury can cause the nasal septum to be moved out of position.
 Trauma to the nose most commonly occurs during contact sports, active play or roughhousing, or automobile accidents.

-The normal aging process – aging may affect the nasal structures, causing a deviated septum and allowing it to worsen over time.
+The normal ageing process – Ageing may affect the nasal structures, causing a deviated septum and allowing it to worsen over time.